mweitzel/argshift/readme.md

 # argshift

-argshift generates a function with arguments shifted one to the left, into context
+argshift takes a function, and returns the same function but with its arguments shifted one to the left, and into context

 ## installation